I Made One Simple Financial Change and It Lowered My Spending

 George Loewenstein, another behavioral economist I talked to, was not as encouraging as Ariely.
 When I asked him what he thought of my system, he said, “I would say it’s neither effective nor efficient.”

 It is ineffective, he says, because it focuses on the wrong type of transaction.
 “The average person, in my view, a lot of the overspending they do isn’t in the small things, which your system is likely to deal with,” he said.
 “But it’s large things that are often quite invisible, and wouldn’t be picked up by your system.”
-There are usually more savings to be had from revisiting one’s auto or home insurance policy, or one’s phone bill, than from skipping the marginal cup of coffee.
+There are usually more savings to be had from revisiting one’s auto- or home-insurance policy, or one’s phone bill, than from skipping the marginal cup of coffee.
 Loewenstein said it’s more effective to make changes with larger “one-time decisions,” instead of regularly having to make “all these micro-decisions.”

 And my system is inefficient, Loewenstein says, because it unnecessarily heightens the pain of paying on a lot of transactions that I’d go through with whether my system were in place or not.
 “Yes, it might lead people to make fewer unnecessary small and medium-sized expenditures, but a big purpose of spending money is to enjoy it,” he said.
 (He did, however, add that using my system temporarily might help draw attention to any “mindless” spending.)

-When I talked to Harold Pollack, a professor of social-service administration at the University of Chicago and a co-author of The Index Card: Why Personal Finance Doesn't Have to Be Complicated, he also talked about the connections between enjoyment and spending.
+When I talked to Harold Pollack, a professor of social-service administration at the University of Chicago and a co-author of The Index Card: Why Personal Finance Doesn’t Have to Be Complicated, he also talked about the connections between enjoyment and spending.
 The conventional way of thinking about budgeting, he says, usually “puts a lot of blame on people when they’re spending money on things that give them pleasure.
-There's a sort of puritanical aspect, like, I caught this person going to Starbucks.”
+There’s a sort of puritanical aspect, like, I caught this person going to Starbucks.”
 He continued, “I think the real goal of budgeting is to make sure that you’re spending your money on the things that are the most valuable and enjoyable for you.”
-He also made the point Loewenstein did about “big-ticket items,” but said he thinks my system is a good way to make sure someone’s non-essential spending goes toward things they enjoy.
+He also made the point Loewenstein did about “big-ticket items,” but said he thinks my system is a good way to make sure someone’s nonessential spending goes toward things they enjoy.

 Hearing all this feedback about my personal-finance system made me a bit discouraged about the dynamics that shape spending.
 On one side of each credit-card swipe are multiple financial corporations—a phalanx of marketers, programmers, and data analysts who have perfect visibility into countless transactions, and who are thus armed with plentiful information about people’s purchases.
-On the other is the individual, who lacks this bird's-eye view and is effectively on their own as they weigh whether and how much to spend at any given time.
-This arrangement seems lopsided and unfair, and it’s disheartening to think that the system I designed to overcome it was something I only arrived at because it was my job to read behavioral economics research.
+On the other is the individual, who lacks this bird’s-eye view and is effectively on their own as they weigh whether and how much to spend at any given time.
+This arrangement seems lopsided and unfair, and it’s disheartening to think that the system I designed to overcome it was something I only arrived at because it was my job to read behavioral-economics research.

 Pollack agreed about the system’s lopsidedness, but noted, “A lot of the problem is us … We tend to blame the credit-card industry for our own desire to have a standard of living that is beyond what our income is.
-You can't blame Visa for that."
-He said that the focus should be on norms, and how individual action can alter them—maybe two friends cook dinner together instead of going out.
+You can’t blame Visa for that.”
+He said the focus should be on norms, and how individual action can alter them—maybe two friends cook dinner together instead of going out.
 The goal, Pollack says, would be a culture that prizes restraint without being puritanical.

 It is a lovely vision, but I have my doubts.
 What would create such a culture?
 There is the Consumer Financial Protection Bureau, which (in theory) provides high-level government oversight, and there are small individual actions (like, say, meticulously tracking one’s purchases), but there isn’t something in between—a powerful advocacy group, a mainstream cultural movement, or something else not yet built or imagined—that serves as a counterweight to the pressure on Americans to spend.
 Personal-finance apps and financial coaches probably help a bit, but it’s unclear what something bigger might look like.